Spanish Language and Literature Major

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.

 The department encourages students to study abroad for one or two semesters.
 Students who opt to apply for study abroad credits toward their major must have these courses approved by the Spanish language and literature major adviser prior to their going abroad.
 Students studying abroad for one year may apply up to five study abroad courses toward their major.
 Students studying abroad for one semester may apply up to four study abroad courses toward their major.
 Additional study abroad credits accepted by Fordham University may be applied as elective credits toward graduation, but not toward the Spanish major.

 Students who exhibit exceptional potential and intellectual curiosity and have a minimum GPA of 3.67 in the major may choose to write a senior thesis for Honors in Spanish language and literature.
 Students should consult their Spanish major adviser for advice and guidelines on this option early in their junior year.

 The major in Spanish language and literature is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may major in Spanish language and literature only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may major in Spanish language and literature only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.